Skip to content

 meta gen_client

-You can specify the OpenAPI URL or file address as a parameter when --openapi using meta gen_client the command, and UtilMeta will generate the client request SDK code according to the OpenAPI document corresponding to this address.
+You can specify the OpenAPI URL or file path as --openapi parameter using the meta gen_client command, and UtilMeta will generate the client request SDK code according to the corresponding OpenAPI document, like:

 from utilmeta.core import cli, api, request, response